robinhayward/RCHGestureGuide/README.md

 ## Icons

-The sample icons are from the free set at <MobileTuxedo.com>, you must not use these icons without contacting them for permission, always replace with your own icons for production.
+The sample icons are from the free set at [MobileTuxedo.com](http://mobiletuxedo.com), you must not use these icons without contacting them for permission, always replace with your own icons for production.

 If any designers out there want to create an icon set for me that can be shared with this tool freely please get in touch.

 ## Screenshot

 ![Showing Gestures](https://raw.github.com/robinhayward/RCHGestureGuide/master/screenshots/screenshot.png)

+## TODO

+* Update for Auto Layout
+* Fix a little bug when rotating, whichj Auto Layout will probably remedy

 ## Contact